langdiana/Fullstack-Sharp-Framework/RealWorldSharp/readme.md

 In RealWorld there is function called RenderPages in UIBuilder.cs which does exactly this.
 Only one piece is swapped normally (using hx-target).
 The rest use a mechanism called Out of Band swap (https://htmx.org/attributes/hx-swap-oob/) and must have the attribute hx-swap-oob = “true” (hxOob = true in HtmlSharp).
 Look for example in FollowHandler.cs to see how is done.

-## 5. Backend.
+## 5. Backend

 The backend is using Minimal API , EF Core and a Command - CommandHandler architecture.
 It has the following components:
 -	Endpoints:
-o	Handles the requests from web page MinimalAPI endpoints: MapGet, MapPost etc. o	Injects (actually uses the injected) main service and request parameters;
+ -	Handles the requests from web page MinimalAPI endpoints: MapGet, MapPost etc.
+ -	Injects (actually uses the injected) main service and request parameters;
 -	RealWorldService - the main service:
-o	Injects or creates and initializes all the other components used by the backend o	Sets up the Htmx flag o	Creates the repository o	Creates the authentication service o	Sets up the current user o	Creates and initializes the Commands, which keep the request parameters, the html produced as a result of the request and additional data. o	Creates, initializes and runs the CommandHandlers o	Renders a web page/fragment which is returned to the browser by the ASP NET system
+ -	Injects or creates and initializes all the other components used by the backend
+ -	Sets up the Htmx flag
+ -	Creates the repository
+ -	Creates the authentication service
+ -	Sets up the current user
+ -	Creates and initializes the Commands, which keep the request parameters, the html produced as a result of the request and additional data.
+ -	Creates, initializes and runs the CommandHandlers
+ -	Renders a web page/fragment which is returned to the browser by the ASP NET system
 -	AuthService: authentication service
 -	UIBuilder: assembles various parts of the page and renders the final HTML sent to the browser
 -	Repository: data storage faced service.
 It’s using EFCore but it can be easily changed to other ORM